 If you haven’t started talking about protecting petabytes, you will soon.
 Data growth at every organization is increasing in momentum due to the continued move to all-digital workflows.
 The average Swarm customer has close to a petabyte of data, and many have billions of files that need to be accessed by hundreds to thousands of users.
 At this scale, you need to think about data protection and recovery differently.
 It is not just about where you are today, but where you will be years from now.

-Here are 5 things you need for petabyte-scale data protection and how DataCore Swarm provides them.
+Here are 5 things you need for petabyte-scale storage and data protection and how DataCore Swarm provides them.

 1. Automated, Fast Recovery